naveenkash/Ecommerce-Api/README.md

 route : 'product/search?q=<text>&limit=<number>&last_time=<timestamp>',
 method : GET,

-description : `Search for product and returns the newly created product.
+description : `Search for product and returns an array sorted desc by created time.
 Return default 10 if no limit is provied max 100 to get second page use the last_time key in response`,

 response_object : {